Pick 4-6 things that you truly care about. That truly add value to your life. Make a conscious effort to prioritize those over all others.

 Stop overcommitting.
 This could entail projects at work, planned events with friends, and even goals you have set for yourself.
 It’s okay to let some of those things go in order to help focus on what’s most important to you.

-SIDENOTE: I know that saying ‘no’ to goals you have set is a bit counter-productive.
+TIP: I know that saying ‘no’ to goals you have set is a bit counter-productive.
 I find that people have far too many goals set for themselves.
 I was horrible with this.
 I’d have 20 goals and accomplish none of them because it was just far too many.
 Prioritize the goals, pick 1-3, and focus on those.
-Once completed, set another goal and start working toward it.
+Once a goal is completed, set another goal and start working toward it.

 3. Rid yourself of clutter